codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 The example application already comes with its own Dockerfile, making the creation of a Codefresh pipeline very easy.
-Let's start by going into the [Codefresh dashboard](https://g.codefresh.io/repositories) (after [creating your account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/))
+Let's start by going into the [Codefresh dashboard](https://g.codefresh.io/projects/) (after [creating your account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/)).

 ### Creating a new project

 Codefresh pipelines are grouped under [projects]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-concepts).
 Project names can be anything you want with the most common example being the name of an application where all pipelines in the project are packaging/deploying the different microservices.
 You can think of projects as "folders/directories" for your pipelines.

 Make sure that you have selected *Projects* from the left sidebar.
-Then click on the *Add project* button on the top right corner to get started.
+Then click on the *New project* button on the top right corner to get started.

 Enter a name for your project (e.g. `my-first-project`) and choose a sample icon that you like.
 You can also optionally add tags that will be used for [access control]({{site.baseurl}}/docs/enterprise/access-control/) (most useful in a organization).
 For now leave the tags empty.